openmrs/openmrs-eip/README.md

 The DB sync receiver application uses a table named `receiver_retry_queue` to store failed incoming DB sync messages, please refer to the [configuration](#configuration) section.

+# Conflict Resolution
+When an entity is modified in the OpenMRS receiver database, the next sync item for the same entity will cause a conflict and the receiver will move the item to the conflict queue, human adjudication is required to resolve the conflict.
+When resolving a conflict, the user is able to view side by side both the current state in the receiver database and the new one from the remote site to be able to select the winning state or merge the states, below are the possible conflict resolution decisions to select from.

+**IGNORE_NEW**

+The current state in the receiving database is preserved i.e. the entire state from the remote is effectively ignored and the item is archived immediately.

+**SYNC_NEW**

+The new state from the remote site is synced as is i.e. the database state is effectively overwritten just like a regular sync and the item is moved to synced item queue.

+**MERGE**

+A merged state is synced i.e. the user selects the specific entity properties that they wish to overwrite with the new values from the remote sites and preserve current databases values for other properties.

+To resolve a conflict from the UI, do the following.
+1. Navigate to the conflicts tab in the receiver and click on the row for the conflict you wish to resolve, you should see a dialog containing a state diff where green indicates added properties, yellow indicates modified properties, red indicates removed properties and others are unchanged.
+2. Select the decision option, if you select the MERGE option, you should go ahead to select the properties to be synced with the new values.
+3. Click the submit button.

 # Sync Prioritization
 When the receiver DB sync server is overwhelmed with a high volume of items waiting in the sync queue, this can have